 What are the first steps to get started?

 If you are considering using VRF systems, contact an energy efficiency expert before competing the design phase.
 From there you may be qualified to receive incentives to help with the cost of a life cycle cost analysis.
 By assessing multiple energy efficiency measures through an energy model, an energy efficiency expert can recommend the equipment that will have the most benefits you and your tenants while reducing the operating and energy consumption costs.

 Get started by contacting our experts today.

 Meet the experts at EcoSmart Building Energy Solutions Ltd.

 Thank you to EcoSmart Building Energy Solutions Ltd. (ESBES) for taking the time to contribute to our Expert Advice Series with their expert advice on VRF Technology.

 ESBES was established in 2017 in Halifax, Nova Scotia.
 They provide Energy Efficiency Consulting services in the new construction and existing building market.
 Their project portfolio covers a wide spectrum of applications and buildings including, multi-unit residential buildings, educational facilities, recreation centers, and industrial grow applications.

 ESBES was founded by Dr. Hayssam Barhoun who brings more than 18 years of experience in the field of Energy Management, Energy Modeling, and Building Design Optimization.
-Hayssam is a recognized expert in the field of Energy Modeling and became accredited to review energy models under several green building and incentive programs.
+Hayssam is recognized expert in the field of Energy Modeling and became credited to review energy models under several green building and incentive programs.